tylim88/Firelord/README.md

 Typing wise, there are few opinionated elements:

 1. `set`(without option) and `create` operations require all member to present.
-2. all write operations reject stranger members.
+2. all write operations reject unknown members.
 3. although `updatedAt` and `createdAt` is included in type, all write operation exclude them, which mean you cant write the value of `updatedAt` and `createdAt`.

 I believe this decision is practical for cases and not planning to change it in the forseeable future.